praveennhiremath/converged/microservices-data-refactoring/detect-communities/detect-communities-med-records.md

     </copy>
     ```

-3. Run the Infomap algorithm again on the updated data.
+3. Rerun the Infomap algorithm on the updated data.
 Follow the same steps from Task 2, and verify whether the required is moved to the intended clusters.
 Iterate the process until you are convinced with the final clusters.

-Please **proceed to the next lab** to do so.
+Please **proceed to the next lab** if you want to extract and analyze data into smaller ones.

 ## Acknowledgements